steveloughran/kerberos_and_hadoop/sections/acknowledgements.md

 However, our best praise, our greatest appreciation, has to go to everyone who added logging statements in the Hadoop codepath.

 Some of the content in this document was copied from a 2013 presentation by Kevin Minder.

+## contributors to this document

+* Samson Scharfrichter